dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 The compilation of a type may emit some fields and methods that are used at run time.
 These are emitted into a _companion class_.
-In some cases, the companion class is the same as the target type, and in other cases there is no companion class at all.
+In some cases, the companion class is the same as the target type, in some other case the companion class is a separate class, and in other cases there is no companion class at all.

 type                            | companion class
 --------------------------------|---------------------------------------------------